-- The Common Good Fund has been consolidated in full as a subsidiary (31/03/22). - Central Scotland Valuation Joint Board has been incorporated as an associate with a 15.7% share of total requisitions (31/03/22); and - Clackmannanshire & Stirling Integration Joint Board has been incorporated as a joint venture with a 25% shareholding (31/03/22).
+• The Common Good Fund has been consolidated in full as a subsidiary (31/03/21).

+The Associates which have been incorporated and shares of total requisitions are:

+- Central Scotland Valuation Joint Board 15.4% (31/03/21); and - Coalsnaughton NHT 2012 LLP 25% (31/09/20).

+The Joint Ventures which have been incorporated and percentage of total shareholdings are:

+• Clackmannanshire & Stirling Integration Joint Board - 25% (31/03/21).

-The Council also has an interest in Coalsnaughton NHT 2012 LLP as an associate and in CSBP Clackmannanshire Investments Limited as a joint venture.
-On assessment of the financial information of both entitles, the total net assets of each are below materiality level and the financial information is not consolidated into the Group Financial Statements.
+The Council also has interest in CSBP Clackmannanshire Investments Limited as a joint venture however on assessment of the financial information the total net assets of the company are below materiality level and the financial information is not consolidated into the Group Financial Statements.